paulvanderlaken/dpg-dataday-sql/README.md

 ---

-Excellent direction — here's the updated `## 🧵 Case-Driven Learning Paths` section, now organized by track and tiered by level.
-This format mirrors your workshop structure and enhances clarity for learners navigating the repo.

----

 ## 🧵 Case-Driven Learning Paths

-This workshop includes four distinct tracks, each with **progressive narrative cases** designed to simulate real-world analytics and engineering workflows.
+This workshop includes three distinct tracks, each with **progressive narrative cases** designed to simulate real-world analytics and engineering workflows.
 Each arc builds from a realistic business scenario and layers complexity through multiple exercises.

 ### 🕵️ SQL Detective Track